java-developer-raman/ansible_managed_apps/README.md

   roles:
    - admin
   ```
   If you will look it is using "administration" as hosts group.
 So all the hosts in inventory file with this group title will be  taken to create user.
-Since creating auser requires root permission that is why become is yes.
+Since creating a user requires root permission that is why become is yes.
 This role has two yaml files user.yml and user-uninstall.yml.
 Please check user.yml to understand what it is doing.
+All the properties defined in __inventories/staging/group_vars/administration.yml__ will be used by user.yml scripts.

 * __basic__

 This role can be used to install basic softwares e.g. vim, dnsutils and git. main.yml is importing the tasks from different independent yaml scripts responsible to perform the task.